 [Her name is pronounced “DAH-ni-ca” (it rhymes with Monica), not DAN-i-ca.]

-She is one of the founding members of LANMIPP (Loosely Affiliated Network of Monastically Inclined Polytheist Pagans), a co-administrator of the respected Pagan & Polytheist Monasticism discussion and support group on Facebook, and the founder of the #I Stand With #HavamalWitches Heathen feminist solidarity group.
+She is a co-founder of the upcoming polytheist monastic web discussion forum (to be launched in 2019), a co-founder of LANMIPP (Loosely Affiliated Network of Monastically Inclined Polytheist Pagans), and a former admin of the Pagan & Polytheist Monasticism discussion and support group on Facebook.
+In 2017 she also founded the #I Stand With #HavamalWitches Heathen feminist solidarity group.

 She is best known under the name D. JoAnne Swanson as the founder and rabble-rouser-in-chief of The Anticareerist.
 Her in-progress book manuscript for this project is On The Leisure Track, a personal narrative about decolonizing time, creating a culture of leisure, unlearning the Protestant work ethic, and abolishing the coercion that takes place when people have no viable alternatives for meeting their basic survival needs other than selling their time to employers.
 A supporter of unconditional basic income for everyone since the mid-1990s, she has yearned all her life for a world beyond “earning a living” – a world in which all artists (and others who do unpaid work) could be freed up to use their gifts and do the work they do best on their own terms, rather than contorting themselves into day jobs to pay the bills while their art is forced into the margins of their lives.

 In 2006 Danica launched her solo devotional dark fusion dance project, Shrine of Skaði, inspired by “music you can’t dance to” – dark ambient.
 As a mystic, she believes strongly in the power of dance – especially bellydance! – as a form of contemplative practice and embodied epistemology.